johnx25bd/os-blogs/drafts/guide-to-spatial-data/README.md

 Focus: get you up and running.
 I will approach this using a specific set of technologies - each step has many ways to solve the same problem.
 I'll indicate those where possible.
 (Which technologies should I use?)

-⚠️ = snags and pitfalls
-👍 = rule of thumb or helpful tip
-🔑 = key term

 ## Key concepts